portfolio-ng/artdisplay/README.md

 ]
 ```
 ###### Weight Key:
-* lsp: light stock paper"
+* lsp: Light stock paper
-* msp: medium stock paper"
+* msp: Medium stock paper
-* hsp: heavy stock paper"
+* hsp: Heavy stock paper

 #### scripts/base.py commands
 * ref : prints this reference list of commands
 * piece : step through all properties of current piece
 * title,desc,tags,media,date,.. : modify current property
-* search : search the data for any string
+* search : search the dada for any string
-* alltags,allmedia,.. : print example properties currently used in the data with number of times used
+* alltags,allmedia,.. : print example properties currently used in the dada with number of times used